mrcook/retroio/README.md

 # RetroIO (rio)

-A command-line utility written in the Go programming language for working with disk and cassette tape files from computer systems of the 1980s as used in emulators.
+A command-line utility written in the Go programming language for working with disk and cassette tape files used by emulators of home computers from the 1980s.

 One example would be `tzx` tapes from the ZX Spectrum 8-bit home computer.

-I wrote this program, in part to better understand how tape data is loaded in to a ZX Spectrum, but also as an experiment in working with binary data files.
+_Why?
+Well, I wrote this program in part to better understand how tape data is loaded in to a ZX Spectrum, but also as an experiment in working with binary data files._

-## Supported Disk and Tape images
+## Supported Storage Media

- * ZX Spectrum: **TZX** and **TAP**
+ * ZX Spectrum:  **TZX**, **TAP**
+ * Commodore 64: **T64**, **TAP**

 ## Installation

     $ go get -u -v github.com/mrcook/retroio/...

-To install the app after manually cloning the repository you must first `cd` into the `rio` directory:
+To install the app after manually cloning the repository you must first change to the `rio` directory:

     $ cd retroio/rio
     $ go install